Our Story

 Antonella wanted to cultivate a space where she and folx with similar experiences could feel a sense of belonging and relative safety to co-create an affirming outdoor community rooted in fun and love.
 With a lot of help from mentors, community members, and peers, they created PUENTES to combine connection with the natural world and the centering of BIPOC identities and communities.

-PUENTES programs attempt to decrease physical and social barriers that prevent folx from engaging with the natural world while creating a space for joy, growth, and exploration.
+PUENTES programs attempt to decrease some of the many barriers that prevent folx from engaging with the natural world while creating a space for joy, growth, and exploration.

 Our Founder

-Antonella (they/she) is a nature-lover with a passion for intergenerational experiential education and mentorship.
-They officially founded PUENTES in 2022.
+Antonella (they/she) is a nature-lover with a passion for intergenerational experiential learning.
+They founded PUENTES in 2022.

-She works as an educator and facilitator of natural history, experiential science, sensory awareness, and relationship building with the living earth.
+She works as a therapist most days and as a facilitator of natural history, experiential science, sensory awareness, and relationship building with the living earth the rest of the days.